Last Updated on

-You can also head to my detailed Bluehost review here: Bluehost Reviews 2019: 11 Reasons To Believe The Hype
+You can also head to my detailed review here: Bluehost Reviews 2020: 11 Reasons To Believe The Hype

-Next, register your domain name with Bluehost and choose a web hosting plan that aligns best with your expectations.
+Next, we’ll register your domain and choose a web hosting company to launch your blog.

-Follow this step-by-step guide to register your domain name along with your web hosting plan with Bluehost:
+Follow this step-by-step guide to register your own domain name along with your web hosting plan: